mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/debugging.md

 *  You can also use //$Debug// with //ViewableData// in templates.

 ### Unit Testing

 A good way to avoid writing the same test stubs and var_dump() commands over and over again is to codify them as [unit tests](testing-guide).
 This way you integrate the debugging process right into your quality control, and eventually in the development effort itself as "test-driven development".

+### Profiling

+Silverstripe includes a profiling suite called [Profiler](http://www.adepteo.net/profiler/manual.html) from Carl Taylor at Adepteo.
+You can use this withing your installation during development to find bottlenecks and more.
+You can enable the profiler by adding `?debug_profile=1` to your URL.